 Where the design community meets.

-San Francisco, CA Principal Designer, Amplitude Inc. Joined about 5 years ago
+San Francisco, CA Principal Designer, Amplitude Inc. Joined over 5 years ago

 Thanks Alex!
 Super helpful.

 (1) Good catch with the typo.
 Fixed!

 (2) Good point with the logo.
 I had a few iterations but didn't like any of them.
 Felt too forced.
 Good thing to consider, especially if people come to my site directly from a blog post.

 (3) Contact in footer is a great idea and something I'll definitely add soon.

 Wow, that's really kind of you to say Adrian!

 Really appreciate you going into detail in your feedback.
 Trying to make the site 'feel' human was really important to me as many failed attempts to redesign my portfolio came off too "show-off"y and just didn't feel like my goofy self.
 So I told myself to be me and show more of me (which was terrifying too since I don't like photos of myself).

 So your feedback goes a long way since I really felt I put real self out there.
 Thank you!

 I struggled with this since it seems to be something related to monitor color profiles.
 I tried to color pick the correct color on 3 different monitors but it's slightly different for each.
 Plus on top of that the video file needs to be compressed a bit so color is slightly shifted as well.